 As a developer unless you can prove you wrote the software the creation will not in law be treated as yours.

 Working with developers and end users to create licences has taught us both sides of the fence.

-Ownership of software and apps
+Ownership of the IP in software

-There is a growing demand to create or customise technology to fit specific business requirements.
+There is a growing demand to create or customise software to fit specific business requirements.
 Often this will involve customisation and merger of an existing software package or adding functionality and varying existing base technology – so you need to think about whether you own the existing software or, if you don’t whether you can get a licence from the owner to do this.
 The ability to customise software is itself an asset along with the existing software applications – all of which need protecting.

 How software is protected

 The journey starts with the concept.
 It is inevitable that you will discuss your concept with developers, financers, potential customers, etc. From the very start you should be protecting your concept.
 The way this is done is via a NDA.
-NDAs are not bullet proof in terms of protecting ownership of what your concept goes on to be – but they are a start [link]

 Rights are be protected under a variety of contracts depending on what the software application is and how it is being used.
 For example, development contracts (for the original app or add-ons or customisations), software collaboration agreements and licensing agreements (which may be for a number of users within a large organisation) or, where you are selling to individual customers, an end user licence agreement (otherwise known as a EULA).
-And goods which use software will also have a licensed software as part of them and you need to make sure that you have set things up such that a buyer has agreed comply with the terms of the licence and that they won’t copy or steal your rights and try to exploit them as if they were the owner.
+Goods which use software will also have licensed software as part of them and you need to make sure that you have set things up such that a buyer has agreed to comply with the terms of the licence and that they won’t copy or steal your rights and try to exploit them as if they were the owner.

 There are generally two methods for developing software apps– waterfall and agile.

 - Waterfall method – where the development process begins with a detailed technical and functional specification which will be developed through design, coding and testing.